gravitational/gravity/docs/6.x/pack.md

     linked binaries.

 ## Helm Integration

-!!! note
-    Support for Helm charts is available starting from version `5.0.0-alpha.10`.

 It is possible to use [Helm](https://docs.helm.sh/) charts as a way to package and install applications as every Gravity cluster comes with a preconfigured